petrelharp/pyslim/docs/overview.md

 ## Vacant nodes: sex chromosomes and haploidy

-Under the hood in SLiM, all individuals are diploid, and so for each individual there are two *nodes*, representing their two haplosomes
+Under the hood, SLiM reserves two *nodes* for each individual to represent their haplosomes
 (i.e., chromosome copies; see the SLiM manual).
 So, any individual that is *not* diploid for whichever chromosome the tree sequence represents will have in the tree sequence